opentracing/opentracing.io/content/guides/ruby/spans.md

 ---
-title: "Ruby: Spans (Under Construction)"
+title: "Spans"
+underConstruction: true
+weight: 2
 ---

 The OpenTracing Ruby API allows for only one span in a thread to be active at any point in time.
 There can be other spans involved with the same thread, which satisfy the following conditions: